-If your group has some new believers or even members who are still undecided about faith, try:
+If your group has new believers or members who are undecided about faith, try:

 Why we love it: Most groups have members coming from many different spiritual backgrounds—everything from a believer for 20 years to not yet a believer at all.
 This study eases groups (with members all across the spectrum of spiritual maturity) into a discussion of the fundamental questions of faith.
 It tackles Jesus, sin, forgiveness, and grace.
 And does so by encouraging questions and conversation, not declaring any right or wrong answers.

 If your group has someone going through a tough time, try:

 Why we love it: Life’s rockiest, “in the meantime” moments (when circumstances are challenging and there’s no end in sight) are often critical junctures in faith for people.
 This study will help group members share personal examples of these moments, so you should use it when your group is comfortable with each other and ready for some authenticity.